 Concentration risk is managed using several management tools, of which the most important is concentration limits.
-For example, on the asset side, the Company limits investments with a single counterparty to less than 5% of the investment portfolio (this applies to non-government counterparties only).
-In terms of reinsurance, exposures are managed monitor closely to accumulations of risks across cedants and to assess the potential risk of claims occurring from the failure of individual companies (or a group of related companies).
+For example, on the asset side, the Company limits investments with a single counterparty to less than 5% of the investment portfolio (this applies to nongovernment counterparties only).
+In terms of reinsurance, exposures are closely managed to monitor accumulations of risks across cedants and to assess the potential risk of claims occurring from the failure of individual companies (or a group of related companies).

-Concentration risk is monitored and reported to the Group Investment

-Committee, the Reinsurance Inwards Committee, and the BOD depending on the type of concentration risk.
+Concentration risk is monitored and reported to the Group Investment Committee, the Reinsurance Inwards Committee, and the BOD depending on the type of concentration risk.